-There is undoubtedly a ‘culture change’ from a clinical into a laboratory research environment.
-It takes some time to learn many new skills. pace is slower and immediate ‘rewards’ than in clinical medicine.
+There is undoubtedly a ‘culture change’ when moving from a clinical Specialty Registrar post into a laboratory research environment.
+It takes some time to settle in and learn many new skills.
+In the laboratory, there is less of the intense ‘demands’ of delivering patient care and it feels initially as if the pace is slower and that there are less immediate ‘rewards’ than in clinical medicine.
+You will find that self-motivation, diligence and determination are needed as you may experience disappointments from which you need to learn in order to progress.
 However, when you do make a ‘discovery’ it can be enormously satisfying and you may make a potentially important contribution to scientific knowledge.

-Translational research may allow you to validat new techniques and have a “bench to bedside” approach in which you maintain patient contact basic science, but the possibilities for this vary, depending on the project.
+Translational research may allow you to be part of the validation of new drugs or healthcare products and techniques and genuinely have a “bench to bedside” approach in which you will maintain patient contact at the same time as doing basic science, but the possibilities for this vary, depending on the project.

 The laboratory is not for everyone.
 It can be demanding, time consuming and expensive.
 You need to be well supported and have good mentors.
 As it usually lasts for a minimum of three years, you need to be passionate about the subject.